elastic/kibana/rfcs/text/0013_saved_object_migrations.md

    1. the index the `.kibana_current` alias points to, or if it doesn’t exist,
    2. the index the `.kibana` alias points to, or if it doesn't exist,
    3. the v6.x `.kibana` index

+   If none of the aliases exists, this is a new Elasticsearch cluster and no migrations are necessary.
+Create the `.kibana_7.10.0_001` index with the following aliases: `.kibana_current` and `.kibana_7.10.0`.
 2. If `.kibana_current` and `.kibana_7.10.0` both exists and are pointing to the same index this version's migration has already been completed.
    1. Because the same version can have plugins enabled at any point in time, perform the mappings update in step (6).
    2. Skip to step (9) to start serving traffic.